 Chris Courtney researches the environmental and social history of modern China.
 He specialises in the history of the city of Wuhan and its rural hinterland.
 Much of his previous research has focussed upon the history of disasters, including floods and fires.
 He is currently researching the problem of heat in modern Chinese cities.

-South Asia is a newly established area of research for the Department, one that is already wide-ranging with colleagues whose expertise stretch from Java to Cairo and cover over a millennium of history.
+South Asia is a newly established area of research for the Department, one that is already wide-ranging with colleagues whose expertise stretch across the subcontinent, from Pakistan to Myanmar, including the region’s connections to centres in southeast Asia and north Africa, from Java to Cairo.

 Chris Bahl’s research focuses on the subcontinent’s links with regions and communities across the western Indian Ocean in the early modern period using Arabic texts.
-Mekhola Gomes studies the history of premodern South and Southeast Asia and is working on a book that traces connections between the state, family, and rule in early India through inscriptions (ca. 200–700 CE).
-Souvik Naha researches the formation of leisure cultures in global and transnational contexts, particularly the history of cricket in modern India.
+Radha Kapuria researches the social, cultural, and gender histories (eighteenth century to the present) of South Asia, with an emphasis on the lives of musicians and dancers in India and Pakistan.
 Jonathan Saha is a historian of British colonial rule in South Asia, with a particular focus on Myanmar (Burma).